golang/vscode-go/docs/contributing.md

 3) Make sure the `window.openFoldersInNewWindow` setting is not `"on"`.

+#### Lint

+You can run `npm run lint` on the command-line to check for lint errors in your program.
+You can also use the [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) plugin to see errors as you code.

 ### Run

 To run the extension with your patch, open the Run view (`Ctrl+Shift+D`), select `Launch Extension`, and click the Play button (`F5`).